• Skip to primary navigation

 • Transfer the dough to the work surface.
 Use the heel of your hand to smear the dough and work it together (fraiser****A French term and technique for smearing and blending the dough with the heel of your hand.
 Once combined, the dough is folded over and the method repeated until every ingredient is incorporated and the dough is uniform and smooth.
 As the dough bakes, the butter create steam, and the resulting crust is light and flaky)

-• Divide the dough in half and form half in any shape into ¾ inch thick.
-Wrap each piece very well with a plastic wrap.
+• Divide the dough into two equal portions. shape it into ¾ inch thick disc and then wrap it with plastic wrap.
 Refrigerate until firm, about two hours, but preferably overnight.
-The dough can be refrigerated for 2 days or frozen for up to a month. (makes 800 grams)
+The dough can be refrigerated for 2 days or frozen for up to a month.

 Notes